-In August 2018, qualifying members received information in the mail about the Early Discounted Capital Credit program.
-This program allows eligible members the choice to either receive the current value of their 2017 capital credits this year or to receive a full retirement in the future.
+In September 2022, qualifying members received information in the mail about the Early Discounted Capital Credit program.
+The program allowed eligible members the choice to either receive the current value of their 2021 capital credits this year or to receive a full retirement in the future.

-In order to calculate the cash value of your 2017 capital credits today (as opposed to waiting 28 years or more until they might be paid at their full value) we must make some financial assumptions.
+In order to calculate the cash value of your 2021 capital credits today (as opposed to waiting 28 years or more until they might be paid at their full value) we must make some financial assumptions.
 First, we need a discount rate.
-The discount rate we have used in our offer represents our estimated cost of capital.
-The rate is currently 6.45% per year.
+The discount rate we rely on equals our estimated cost of capital.
+The rate is currently 6.31% per year.
 This rate is established annually and may change in future years.

 The second assumption we require is the number of years until the capital credits would otherwise be retired as a part of a traditional first-in-first-out capital credit retirement program.
-Our current retirement cycle is 28 years, but that can increase or decrease over time based on the actions of KEC’s Board of Directors.
-Since our current capital credit cycle is 28 years, we have selected 28 as the number of years KEC must discount your 2017 capital credit allocation under the Early Discounted Capital Credit program.
+Our current retirement cycle is 28 years, but that can increase or decrease over time based on the financial needs of the cooperative and the related actions of KEC’s Board of Directors.
+Our current capital credit cycle is 28 years, which is used to determine the timeframe for the amount available under the Early Discounted Capital Credit program.

 It is important to recognize that the difference between the capital you contributed during the year and the discounted amount you could receive early is not forfeited by you.
 The amount of the difference, also known as the discount, will be maintained in an equity account in your name.
 It is non-redeemable.
 However, in the unlikely event the Cooperative were dissolved as a corporate entity, the amount of your permanent investment would be the basis by which your portion of any net proceeds available following dissolution would be determined.
 This is unlikely to occur, and such an investment in KEC should be viewed as both illiquid and permanent in nature.